 - PSY 223 Psychology of Gender (4 cr.)

 - AD, AN, EN, GN HS, LG, NAS, NE, PL, PSY, PY, SO or SW 498 Directed Study** (1-4 cr.)

 *Course may be repeated.

-**Courses not listed above that have a gender focus may be submitted to the Gender Studies Advisory Council for approval toward minor on an ad hoc basis as new courses arise.
+**Courses not listed above that have a gender focus may be submitted to the Gender and Sexuality Studies Program Committee (firstname.lastname@example.org) for approval toward the minor on an ad hoc basis as new courses arise.